-The Vegas Strong Resiliency Center is pleased to make a variety of evidence-based integrative services available at no cost to the Route 91 community.
+The Resiliency & Justice Center is pleased to make a variety of evidence-based integrative services available at no cost to trauma survivors throughout Nevada, the Route 91 community, and emergency responders in Clark County.
 Virtual platforms offer convenient access and all providers are vetted with a review of their training and experience working with trauma.

-It is important to note that integrative services are intended to be used in coordination with evidence-based treatment or as a follow up to treatment.
-Prior authorization by the Resiliency Center Behavioral Health Coordinator is required and can be requested by using the form on this page.
+It is important to note that integrative services are intended to be used in coordination with evidence-based treatment or as a follow-up to treatment.
+Prior authorization by the center is required and can be requested by using the form on this page.
 The following services are currently offered:

 Meditation/Mindfulness